adilmundol/django_news-blog/README.md

-put all these file in p10_news
+put all these file in folder  "p10_news"